hec015/cse15l-lab-reports/labreport3/labreport3.md

 911report/chapter-1.txt (file 1 of 3)
 ```

-This is useful because we may want to look at multiple files at a time, and tt also saves our position in a file if we decide to look at another file, which could be helpful.
+This is useful because we may want to look at multiple files at a time, and it also saves our position in a file if we decide to look at another file, which could be helpful.

 ### Setting bookmarks
 `less biomed/1468-6708-3-1.txt`